 Fusible Range / “-FR”

 Oceanside products that display “-FR” after the stock number indicates that they are Tested Oceanside Compatible, yet fall outside of a stock item’s standard visual characteristic range (color, translucency, surface, mix, etc.).
-These are full-price quality fusible products that have only been identified as FR as a courtesy to professional artisans who require stricter color tolerances for their product lines.
-Sold as available in full or half cases.
+FR glass can provide a great alternative option to standard products for glass fusion artisans whose creations do not require strict color tolerances for their work.
+Sold as available, in full or half cases.

 Fractures & Streamers